UNSW-Data-Soc/unsw-data-soc.github.io/_team/secretary.md

 portfolio: Execs
 order: 5
 name: Kelly Tao
-degree: Bachelor of Data Science and Decisions (Co&#8209;op)
+degree: Bachelor of Data Science and Decisions
 image: kelly-tao.jfif
-one_line: Insert Quote/One-Liner
+one_line: Me?
+No, I 'm pretty impartial to older men, why do you ask?
 ---

 # Who am I?